 is an ancient practice, which has been widely taken up in the West in recent years.
 Samatha and Vipassana, Serenity and Insight, Mindfulness, and other current meditation practices are all based on the practice as taught by the Buddha some 2,500 years ago.

 The Buddha’s teaching is set out in detail in the Pali texts used by the Theravada tradition, which are the basis of all Buddhist traditions.
-Three steps of the Noble Eightfold Path together comprise the training of the mind:-
+Three steps of the Noble Eightfold Path together comprise the training of the heart and mind:-

 Right Mindfulness: clear awareness of the body, the feelings, the mind, and objects of the mind,

-Meditation practice means setting aside time to focus exclusively on this training of the mind.
+Meditation practice means setting aside time to focus exclusively on this training of the heart and mind.
 These three aspects develop together, to change our attitudes and our thinking throughout our daily life.
+The principal teachings on meditation in the Pali texts are the Mindfulness of Breathing and the Four Foundations of Mindfulness.
+In outline, it follows four stages:-

 Contemplating the body, starting with following the breath, and leading to calming the body,